 - 28.8 mg vitamin C

-One pomegranate also contains 46.2 micrograms (mcg) of the recommended 80 mcg daily allowance of vitamin K. This vitamin is essential for strong bones and healthy blood cells.
+One pomegranate also contains 46.2 micrograms (mcg) of vitamin K. This vitamin is essential for strong bones and healthy blood cells.

 How to eat pomegranate

 Pomegranates can make a great addition to salads, or to couscous or rice dishes.

 Pomegranates are sweet, so people can also add them to yogurt and fruit salads.

 Pineapple is an exotic fruit that